 Natural Approaches to Illness

 Although modern medicine has been crucial in the fight against infections, natural approaches also play an important role.
 Simple measures such as eating a healthy diet, staying hydrated and getting plenty of sleep will not prevent every case of coronavirus.
-However, these efforts can strengthen our immune system at a time when it is being tested, keeping the best possible health can always help increase your chances of surviving and thriving during any health pandemic.
+However, these efforts can strengthen our immune system at a time when it is being tested, keeping the best possible health can always help increase your chances of surviving and thriving during any health crisis.

 In addition, it is important to focus primarily on avoiding these illnesses in the first place.
-If a coronavirus outbreak is in your community, avoid public places and use good sanitary measures such as hand-washing and covering your nose and mouth when you cough or sneeze when you go out.
+If a coronavirus outbreak is in your community, avoid public places and use good sanitary measures such as hand-washing and covering your mouth and nose when you cough or sneeze when you go out.
 Also, look to use natural remedies such as melatonin to keep your immune system as strong as possible to increase your chances of fighting off any illnesses to which you are exposed.
 In the case of infectious disease, knowledge and prevention is the best cure.